Anatomy & Background

 The prognosis for individuals affected by arthritis of the knee will depend on a number of factors, including the type of arthritis that is causing symptoms (osteoarthritis, rheumatoid arthritis, traumatic arthritis), the severity of the joint damage and cartilage degeneration, the strength and flexibility of the joint, and other factors such as the age, weight, level of physical fitness and overall health of the individual.
 The timing and type of treatment utilized will also affect arthritis outcomes.

-Typically, it is best to discuss outcomes and prognosis based on the level of severity of the condition.
+Typically, it is best to discuss outcomes and prognosis with the best pain management doctors in New Jersey based on the level of severity of the condition.
 This can be the most important factor in affecting the outcome of treatment.

 - Mild Cases – Patients experiencing mild forms of arthritis in the knee, associated with minimal degeneration and damage, generally respond well to short-term, conservative treatment when flare-ups occur.
 Using the RICE method (rest-ice-compression-elevation) at the onset of pain, coupled with non-steroidal anti-inflammatory medication (NSAIDs) if needed, and followed by a program of mild stretching and strengthening exercises is generally all that is required to experience improvement.
 Most patients can expect to see diminished or eliminated pain and improved function within 4 – 6 weeks.